sim-cell/ZOMBIES-VS-HUMAN/README.md

 # ZOMBIES vs HUMANS

+## IMPORTANT

+When adding agents, pls do not create a new variable and instead just add them to the list.
+Creating a variable causes display problems

 ## WHAT HAPPENS IN THE SIMULATION (BY FAR)
   If humans see a zombie close to them they run away, if a zombie sees a human in front of them (depends on their random  direction) they run towards them.
 PROBABILITY TO MOVE for humans is lower so that zombies can catch up.
 When a zombie and a human are on the same coords : explained in combat function in DONE list.
 If two opposite sexes of humans REPRODUCE a baby is born (might add the aging factors) and human couples tend to move together.

+  ## PROBLEM SOLVING
+  - objects vs humans
+  - gun and food probabilities
+  - basic agents - food gun display problem
+  - night and day
+  - slow down the iteration
+  - change probabilities -> zombies can't win right now

+## TO DO:
+  - randomising the environment
+  - couples becoming groups (K)
+  - adding day and night (S)
+  - adding images for zombies and humans (S)
+  - visual changements concerning agents and objects (S)
+  - adding environmental changes
+    - random mountains (S)
+    - environmental changes (D)
+  - environment x agents x objects
+    - climbing a mountain etc (S-D)
+  - changing the transitioning process from human to zombie (-)
+    - a transitioning period
+    - immunity
+  - working on a player (-)

 ## DONE: